Dteyn/bHapticsRelay/README.md

 ```

 > [!NOTE]
-> Only the Default Config JSON is optional; everything else is required for the bridge to start and run.
+> Only the Default Config JSON is optional; everything else is required for the relay to start and run.

 > [!IMPORTANT]
 > **Please do not omit the `Readme.txt` file** - it contains attributions for bHaptics, bHapticsRelay and other important information for the end-user.